paulsemenyuk/surfalytics/01_sql/5_Interview_Questions/readme.md

+Task 1.
 Event Participation by Athlete (Sports Industry)

 Problem Statement
 You are tracking athletes and their participation in sporting events.
 The company wants to analyze the number of events each athlete has participated in over time.
 You have the following tables: